ddmitov/perl-executing-browser/README.md

 Perl Executing Browser
 ----------------------------------------------------------------------------------------

 Perl Executing Browser (PEB) is a Qt4/5 WebKit browser capable of executing Perl scripts locally with or even without a webserver.
-It provides a nice HTML4/5 interface for both input and output and uses CGI protocol GET and POST methods for communication with the scripts executed without a webserver.
 Serverless execution of local scripts can go side by side with traditional access to local or remote webservers.
+CGI protocol GET and POST methods are used for communication with scripts executed without a webserver.

 Design Objectives
 ----------------------------------------------------------------------------------------

-Perl Executing Browser has the following design objectives:
 * **1. Easy GUI for scripts:**
     use HTML,CSS and JavaScript to craft and deploy rapidly beautifull interfaces for your Perl (possibly PHP, Python and other) scripts;
 * **2. Zero installation when needed:**